-Common aggravating and mitigating factors are identified in the pullout card - the following may be particularly relevant but these lists are not exhaustive
+Common aggravating and mitigating factors are identified in the pullout card the following may be particularly relevant but these lists are not exhaustive

-- 1. Evidence of drink or drugs/evasion of test - 2.
-Knowledge/suspicion that personal injury caused (where not an element of the offence) - 3.
-Leaving injured party at scene - 4.
-Giving false details
+Factors indicating higher culpability Factors indic 1.
+Evidence of drink or drugs/evasion of test 1.
+Believed ide 2.
+Knowledge/suspicion that personal injury caused 2.
+Genuine fea

+- (where not an element of the offence)

+- 3. Leaving injured party at scene

+- 4. Giving false details

-- 1. Believed identity known
+- cating lower culpability dentity known

 - 2. Genuine fear of retribution

 - 3. Subsequently reported